-We love to serve these crepes with nutella and banana slices or fresh berries.
+We love to serve these crepes with Nutella and banana slices or fresh berries.
 You could even caramelize the bananas for a deeper flavor.
 Then top them off with a little powdered sugar and whipped cream.
-I love that they can pass as both a sweet breakfast and indulgent dessert!
+I love that they can pass as both a sweet breakfast and an indulgent dessert!

 - Cream cheese crepe filling

 - Sliced bananas or fresh berries

 These crepes are seriously the best ever.
 My kids begs me to make them weekly!
 Love it!– Nellie T

 One of the secrets to great crepes is refrigerating the crepe batters.
 Once chilled, place on a hot pan, and don’t flip too soon!
 After the first couple of crepes, you will be a champion!